Trinity Grammar School, Kew: History

 At the beginning of the 1970s, Trinity purchased land beside Lake Eppalock, near Bendigo, opening the Leppitt Outdoor Education Centre in 1973, named after the headmaster.
 In 1975, the boarding house, which had been run in Merritt House, closed after more than 60 years.
 The War Memorial Library was demolished in favour of a new classroom building, the three-storey Tonge Building, and the library relocated to one floor of the Shann Building.
-Several years later, in 1979, John Leppitt retired.
-The new headmaster, Don Marles, continued the development of the school with a new swimming pool in 1980 and the renovation and renaming to the Bright Laboratories of the original science laboratories housed in the Shann Building.
+After twenty years as headmaster, John Leppitt retired in 1979.
+The new headmaster, Don Marles, continued the development of the school with a new swimming pool in 1980 and the renovation of the original science laboratories housed in the Shann Building, now renamed the Bright Laboratories.
 Merritt House, the former boarding house, was converted into a music school.

 As a result of new buildings constructed over the previous two decades, the school sought further land for outdoor sports facilities.
-Trinity purchased land in Bulleen, near the Yarra River, and opened the Marles Playing Fields there.
+Trinity purchased land in Bulleen, near the Yarra River, and opened the Marles Playing Fields there in 1983.
 These facilities continue to be used today on a regular basis.

 1989 saw the building of another classroom building, the now demolished Poynter Building.
-The tuckshop, the original canteen, was closed in 1990, and the cafeteria opened on the ground floor of the Shann Building.
-Two years later, the school finally built a dedicated chapel for weekly services (previously, students had to attend services at Holy Trinity Church, where the school began).
+The tuck shop, the original canteen, was closed in 1990 and a new cafeteria opened on the ground floor of the Shann Building.
+Two years later, the school built a dedicated chapel for weekly services (previously, students had to attend services at Holy Trinity Church, where the school began).
 Don Marles retired the same year, replaced by Peter Crawley.

 The school was interested in the development of curriculum and saw the possibilities being opened up in business and industry by the use of computer technology.
-Nearby MLC had recently introduced Laptop Computers for the personal use by the students as an everyday part of their learning.
+Nearby MLC had recently introduced laptop computers for the personal use by the students as an everyday part of their learning.
 Trinity, under the leadership of the new headmaster, Peter Crawley, decided to introduce a similar program at Trinity from the start of 1994.
 However, the new program did not use the computers in the same way as had been the MLC experience.
 Trinity decided to use a business model and became the first school in the world to adopt the use of Microsoft Office within an educational setting.
-This attracted the attention of Microsoft in the US and they sent a film crew to the school to record the way the school was using the Laptops.
+This attracted the attention of Microsoft in the US and they sent a film crew to the school to record the way the school was using the laptops.
 In 1995 the headmaster received a letter from Bill Gates, CEO of Microsoft, commending him for his influence on American educators in the area of the use of technology in education.